rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ## Connection manager

+### Connection string

+To connnect to your database of choice, you will need a string that contains all information needed to connect to your database (e.g., the network address of the database, username and password).
+The specific connection string syntax for each provider is defined by the ADO.NET framework.
+If you need assistance to create such a connection string, <a href="https://www.connectionstrings.com" target="_blank">have a look at this website that provide example string for almost every database</a>.

 ### Database Connections

 The `DBSource` and `DBDestination` can be used to connect via ADO.NET to a database server.